Fonta1n3/FullyNoded/Readme.md

 ## Getting started

 - On your mac
-  - Download Fully Noded™️ macOS<br/>
+  - Download Fully Noded® macOS<br/>
   [<img src="./Images/macos_badge.png" alt="download fully noded for macos" width="100"/>](https://apps.apple.com/us/app/fully-noded-desktop/id1530816100?mt=12)<br/>
   - Download Bitcoin Core [https://bitcoincore.org/en/download/](https://bitcoincore.org/en/download/)
     - Or for best security and ease of use download [GordianServer](https://github.com/Fonta1n3/GordianServer-macOS/blob/master/GordianServer-macOS-v0.1.4.dmg) which will harden your mac for best security practices and install Bitcoin Core, Tor and C-Lightning with one click.
   - Start Bitcoin Core by double clicking it.
   - Start Fully Noded by double clicking it.
-  - Fully Noded™️ will prompt you to add a node.
+  - Fully Noded® will prompt you to add a node.
 Get your `rpc` credentials from your `bitcoin.conf` file which can be found at `/Users/<username>/Library/Application Support/Bitcoin/bitcoin.conf ` and add them to FN when adding your node.
 By default FN will add the correct address for your node, this can be customized for remote connections for advanced users.
   - Once your node is added and the home screen has loaded, tap the "antenna" button on the home screen:<br/>
   <br/><img src="./Images/antenna.gif" alt="antenna" width="500"/><br/><br/>
 - On your mobile device
-  - Download Fully Noded™️ iOS<br/>
+  - Download Fully Noded® iOS<br/>
   [<img src="./Images/appstore.png" alt="download fully noded on the app store" width="100"/>](https://apps.apple.com/us/app/fully-noded/id1436425586)<br/>
   - Open it, when prompted to add a node tap the QR scanner button, and scan the QR that the macOS app is showing you:
     <br/><img src="./Images/scan.gif" alt="scan" width="250"/><br/><br/>

 ## Cost

-### Redistributing Fully Noded™️ Code on the App Store
+### Redistributing Fully Noded® Code on the App Store

 Even though this project is open source, this does not mean you can reuse this code when distributing closed source commercial products.
 Please [contact us](mailto:dentondevelopment@protonmail.com) to discuss licensing options before you start building your product.